 To the known amount of iron, excess of copper (II) sulfate solution will be added.
 The purpose of using excess solution is owing to provide the complete reaction of iron.
-The metallic copper produced will be weighed after washing and drying processes and these weighings will be used to calculate the moles of iron used and the moles of copper formed.
+The metallic copper produced will be weighed after washing and drying processes and these weightings will be used to calculate the moles of iron used and the moles of copper formed at the end of the reaction.